top of page

 #3 Trim plants and trees to be about one foot from your deck to avoid moisture and sap damage.

 #4 Replace boards as needed.
-If you notice warping or rot in one board, don't put it off, replace it soon!
+If you notice warping or rotting in one board, don't take it off, replace it soon!

-Some decks that have a lot of rusty nails, and loose boards, or large patches of mold may be too far gone!
-Zion Builders replaces old decks with new decks, and we can use Trex composite decking to ensure that you don't have to worry about maintenance anymore!
+Some decks that have a lot of loose boards, or large patches of mold may be too far gone!
+Zion Builders replaces old boards with new decking, and we can use composite decking to ensure that you don't have to worry about maintenance anymore!

 Stains, Sealers, Finishes

-As a general rule, your deck should be stained every 2-3 years, and it should be sealed every 1-3 years.
+As a general rule, your wood deck should be stained every 2 to 3 years, and it should be sealed every 1-3 years.
 Staining and sealing your deck doesn't have to be challenging.
 If you break it up, it can be easily achievable.
 Home Depot has a great step-by-step process:

 Alternative Options

-Zion Builders work with Trex Select Decking as Platinum Level Builders!
-Trex is company that manufactures composite decks made from a blend of 95% recycled plastic film and reclaimed sawdust.
-Their decks do not warp, rot, splinter, fade, stain, or require any seasonal staining and sealing!
+Zion Builders is a Platinum Level installer of Trex decking, which gives its customers higher levels of labor warranties.
+Trex manufactures composite decks made from 95 percent recycled plastic film and reclaimed sawdust.
+Their decking does not warp, rot, splinter, fade, stain, or require any seasonal staining and sealing!
 When you build with us, you can have your own beautiful composite decking!
+If you would like to learn how to maintenance your composite deck, we made another blog post

 Conclusion